mna/starlark-go/doc/nenu-001-defer-catch.md

 * The VM runs instruction B, and since this function does not explicitly return anything, it is compiled with the equivalent of `return nil`.
 * Because there is a pending `defer` block, the `return` opcode is preceded by a `RUNDEFER`.
 * When `RETURN` is executed, it has the `RUNDEFER` flag set, so:
-	- it pops and stores the to-be-returned value
+	- it pops and stores the to-be-returned value from the operands stack
 	- it looks for the nearest `defer` block that:
 		- covers the current `pc` address (the `RETURN` instruction) and
 		- does not cover the destination `pc` address (in the case of a `RETURN`, no `defer` block ever covers the destination).